symfony/symfony-docs/routing.rst

 Matching Expressions
 ~~~~~~~~~~~~~~~~~~~~

-Use the ``condition`` option if you need some route to match based on some
+Use the ``condition`` option if you need some routes to match based on some
 arbitrary matching logic:

 .. configuration-block::